omar-mohamed/omar-mohamed.github.io/_posts/2019-04-19-Tensorflow-CIFAR-100-Series-4(Depthwise_conv).markdown

 The image above uses 256 of these filters to get to the same shape of the normal convolution in the first image.

-So this is separable depth-wise convolution breifly.
+So this is separable depth-wise convolution briefly.
 If you want more information on why it is faster check out this link [A Basic Introduction to Separable Convolutions](https://towardsdatascience.com/a-basic-introduction-to-separable-convolutions-b99ec3102728)

 ## Implementation